geoanalytic/geoanalytic.github.io/_posts/2018-04-24-a-reference-server-for-geopaparazzi-cloud-profiles.md

 ![](../images/post6/profiles_admin.png)

-You can use this interface to create/replace/update/delete (CRUD) any of the records in the database, but for now we will just use it to fill in the relationships between the profiles and other files and to create profilesets for geopaparazzi users.
+You can use this interface to create/read/update/delete (CRUD) any of the records in the database, but for now we will just use it to fill in the relationships between the profiles and other files and to create profilesets for geopaparazzi users.
 Select the `Profiles` link and then the Bolzano option, you will get an edit screen as shown:

 ![](../images/post6/setup_profile.png)

-You need to select the appropriate Project, Tags, Basemaps, Spatialitedbs and Otherfiles for each profile, then click the SAVE to commit the relationships.
+You need to select the appropriate Project, Tags, Basemaps, Spatialitedbs and Otherfiles for each profile, then click the SAVE button to commit the relationships.
 Don't worry about getting it wrong, these edits can be changed at any time, and it is possible to have multiple profiles referencing the same support files.
 Follow the same process for the Vienna profile.

 Now go to http://127.0.0.1:8000/admin/profilesets which is where the user is linked to one or more profiles.
 Click the ADD PROFILE SET button to get a window as shown, select the user and one or more of the Profiles and click SAVE.